NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Numerical Implications

 In Fig.~\ref{ecm-var}, we have presented the predictions for the invariant mass distribution for various center of mass energies, namely $7,8,13 ~\text{and}~ 14$ TeV at the LHC.
 As the energy increases, the parton fluxes particularly the gluon flux will increase and hence the sensitivity to the ADD model will also go up.
 Consequently, both the NNLO SM+ADD cross sections (left panel) and the corresponding signal K-factors (right panel) will increase with the center of mass energy.

 In addition to the choice of scale, the choice of PDFs do affect the predictions significantly.
 The precise value of the strong coupling constant consistent with a given PDF set also influences the prediction.
-In order to study these effects, we have plotted the cross sections, in the left panel of Fig.~\ref{pdf-var}, using various PDF sets such as ABM12, CT10, NNPDF3.0 against the one which uses MSTW (this choice is arbitrary).
-This approximately gives the sensitivity to the choice of PDF sets and $a_s(\mu_R)$, as well as the estimate of the error on the predictions.
-It is also worth noting here that although the difference in the cross sections is directly related to the difference in the parton fluxes from different PDF sets, the K-factors may not show a similar pattern as that of the cross sections simply because PDFs of different orders enter in the ration of K-factors, as can be seen in the right panel of Fig.~\ref{pdf-var}.
+In order to study these effects, we have plotted the cross sections, in the left panel of Fig.~\ref{pdf-var}, using various PDF sets such as MSTW2008, ABM12, CT10, NNPDF3.0.
+In the right panel of Fig.~\ref{pdf-var}, we present the corresponding K-factors.
+We note that for this PDF uncertainties, we have convoluted the partonic cross sections computed at a particular order in $\alpha_s$ with the PDFs extracted to the same order in $\alpha_s$ for all the PDF sets considered here except for ABM12 for which we have used only the available NNLO PDFs for computing all the LO, NLO and NNLO hadron level cross sections.
+This approximately gives the sensitivity to the choice of PDF sets and $a_s$ ($\mu_R$), as well as the estimate of the error on the predictions.
+It is also worth noting here that although the difference in the cross sections is directly related to the difference in the parton fluxes from different PDF sets, the K-factors may not show a similar pattern as that of the cross sections simply because PDFs of different orders enter in the ratio of K-factors, as can be seen in the right panel of Fig.~\ref{pdf-var}.

 Finally, we address the impact of soft-plus corrections on our fixed order predictions.
 Note that for ADD, the numerical impact of soft-plus-virtual (SV) were already reported in \cite{deFlorian:2013wpa}.
 Now that we have a complete result at NNLO level, it is important to study the validity of SV approximation.
 As mentioned before that the $gg$ initiated sub-process in the pure spin-2 case is similar to the SM Higgs production in gluon fusion channel.
 For the latter case, the SV corrections (or rather with the modified parton fluxes) are found to be a very good approximate for the fixed order results.
 This indeed is the case even for our ADD model predictions provided we just take only the $gg$ initiated subprocesses.
 In addition, if we use the modified SV approximation as described in~\cite{Ahmed:2015qda}, we find that it is closer to the exact result, resulting from $gg$ subprocesses alone (see Fig.~\ref{sv}).
 Inclusion of $qg$ initiated sub processes spoil this approximation as their contribution is negative and significantly large.
 Hence, the SV approximation at $a_s^2$ does not seem to be working very well unlike in the Higgs production in gluon fusion.